 Matthiola incana is part of the Brassicaceae family of plants.
 It is also known as Matthiola incana ‘Brompton’, Matthiola arborescens, Hoary Stock, Stock, Brompton Stock, Cluster-leaved Stock, Gilliflower, Common Stock, Wallflower Stock, Queen’s Stock or Hopes.
-Matthiola incana is a short-lived perennial though some treat it as a biennial.
+Matthiola incana is a short-lived perennial.
+They usually grow it as a biennial.

-I really like this flower due to its fragrance, Matthiola incana is commonly found in farmer’s markets in California.
-There is a farmer’s market every Sunday near me in Los Angeles that usually has these flowers and when I see it I buy it, I like to get them as they are very colorful and fragrant as cut flowers and last long, however, if you get them to change the water often as they muddy the water fast.
+I really like this flower due to its fragrance.
+They usually sell Matthiola incana in farmer’s markets in California.
+There is a farmer’s market every Sunday near me in Los Angeles that usually has these flowers.
+When I see it I buy it.
+I like them as they are very colorful and fragrant as cut flowers and last long.
+However, if you buy them, change the water often as they muddy the water fast.

-Plant Matthiola incana in the sun in well drained soil and in a sheltered bed.
+Grow Matthiola incana in the sun.
+Plant it in well drained soil and in a sheltered location.
 Propagate them from seed sown in early spring.
-You can cut them back after flowers are done.
+You can cut them back after the flowers are done.
 Watch for aphids, flea beetles, cabbage root fly as well as downy mildew, clubroot or root rot.

 Double-flowered Stocks are sterile, so actually they are grown from single-flowered plants.
 Heterozygous single-flowered usually produce at least 25% double-flowered variety.
 However, cultivating Matthiola incana cultivars over the years has improved the odds.